Why Politics CANNOT Be Separated From Sports

 Steve Chapman wrote a piece for the Chicago Tribune titled, “Why Do Whites Oppose the NFL Protests?”
 Chapman highlights how whites have historically been in a hurry for African-Americans to stop griping about discrimination and get over it.
 Whites generally resent organized efforts by African-Americans to raise grievances and seek change.
 Last year, a Reuters poll found that 63 percent of whites disapproved of NFL players kneeling during the anthem — compared with 17 percent of blacks.
 Chapman cites a poll conducted in 1966 where a majority of whites disapproved of Martin Luther King Jr. and his peaceful protests to advance the cause of integration and equality.

-But progress and growth always involves challenge, uncomfortableness, and change.
+But progress and growth always involve challenge, uncomfortableness, and change.
 And the folks who tend to push back the hardest are those who benefit most from the status quo or have the most to be defensive about.

 Sports Historically Have Not Been Immune to Racial Inequality and Problems